National Primary Route 25

 From here, it's a straight run to Waterford.
 This small sized regional city of around 49,000 not only has its own dedicated motorway to Dublin - it also got a huge motorway-standard bypass, including a massive 475m cable-stayed bridge.
 Formerly the whole city only had one bridge taking it over the River Suir, which needless to say was jammed with traffic round the clock.
 The project, which was completed at the end of 2009, also involved upgrades to the port access road and an interchange allowing access to the M9 (to Dublin) and N24 (to Limerick).

-Continuing east, shortly after Waterford is the town of New Ross, which also straddles a river that is crossed, like Waterford, by only one bridge.
+Continuing east, shortly after Waterford is the town of New Ross, which also straddles a river that is crossed, like Waterford, by one small bridge and one built on a giant scale.
 The Barrow flows though a valley with the town on both sides.
-The new road will be dual carriageway and will have to cross the valley on pylons.
-It should be quite a sight when it is completed by 2019.
+The town was bypassed in January 2020 and the Barrow bridge element is quite a sight.

 The final stretch of the N25 is the single carriageway run down to the junction with the N11 at Wexford, where it uses the Wexford bypass to skirt the western edge of the town.
 Finally it reaches Rosslare town and terminates at the port.